-In Year 10, students can select from various career pathways that suit their skills and interests.
+Commencing in Year 10, students can select from a pathway that suits their academic or practical skills and interests.

 The VCE is typically a two-year program of study undertaken during the final two years of secondary education.
 It is a recognised qualification for entry to further studies at university or TAFE or for movement into the workforce.

-It acknowledges that Vocational and Applied Learning pathways are high-quality choices for all students and strengthens perceptions and understanding of senior school certificates in the community.
+It acknowledges that vocational and applied learning pathways are high-quality choices for students and strengthens community perceptions and understanding of senior school certificates.

 Students complete studies in the fields of Literacy, Numeracy, Work Related Skills, Personal Development Skills and a Vocational Education and Training (VET) certificate.